 conductor

-The 2024–25 season is Santtu-Matias Rouvali’s final as chief conductor of the Gothenburg Symphony Orchestra following a successful eight-year tenure.
-He continues as principal conductor of the Philharmonia Orchestra and honorary conductor of the Tampere Philharmonic Orchestra.
+The 2025–26 season continues Santtu-Matias Rouvali’s tenures as principal conductor of the Philharmonia Orchestra and honorary conductor of the Tampere Philharmonic Orchestra, close to his home in Finland.

-Throughout this season and last, he continues his relationships with top-level orchestras and soloists across Europe, including the Berliner Philharmoniker, Orchestre Philharmonique de Radio France, Orchestra dell’Accademia Nazionale di Santa Cecilia, Royal Concertgebouw Orchestra, Tonhalle-Orchester Zürich, and returns to North America for concerts with New York Philharmonic and Chicago Symphony Orchestra.
-This season, he also makes his debut with The Cleveland Orchestra.
+Throughout the current and previous seasons, he continues his relationships with top-level orchestras and soloists across Europe, including the Berliner Philharmoniker, Orchestre Philharmonique de Radio France, Orchestra dell’Accademia Nazionale di Santa Cecilia, and Royal Concertgebouw Orchestra.
+He also returns to North America for concerts with The Cleveland Orchestra, New York Philharmonic, and The Philadelphia Orchestra.

-Continuing their strong touring tradition, Rouvali and the Philharmonia Orchestra toured Finland and Estonia in fall 2024 and will be joined by Javier Perianes for a tour of Spain in spring 2025.
-In January 2025, they embark on an extensive tour to Japan, with concerts in cities including Tokyo, Osaka, and Fukuoka.
+Continuing their strong touring tradition, Rouvali and the Philharmonia Orchestra toured the United States in October 2025 and were joined by Clara-Yumi Kang for a tour of Korea in December 2025.
+In January 2026, they embarked on an extensive tour of Europe with concerts in Brussels, Frankfurt, Munich, and Vienna, among others.

-Philharmonia Records’ first release — the double album Santtu Conducts Strauss — was released in March 2023 following recent releases of Tchaikovsky’s Swan Lake and Prokofiev’s Fifth Symphony.
+Philharmonia Records’s first recording, the double CD album Santtu Conducts Strauss, was released in March 2023 following recent releases of Tchaikovsky’s Swan Lake and Prokofiev’s Fifth Symphony.
 Santtu Conducts Mahler — the second album from Philharmonia Records, featuring Mahler’s Second Symphony — was released in September 2023 followed by Santtu Conducts Stravinsky on the same label in March 2024.
-Another prominent album — featuring Beethoven’s Triple Concerto with Benjamin Grosvenor, Nicola Benedetti, and Sheku Kanneh-Mason — was released on Decca in May 2024.
+Another prominent recording — featuring Beethoven’s Triple Concerto with Benjamin Grosvenor, Nicola Benedetti, and Sheku Kanneh-Mason — was released on Decca in May 2024.

 Composer